 Only Bill Murray could pull off PBR pants pic.twitter.com/XHbnfslE9G— Cool Material (@coolmaterial) March 28, 2014

 Notice how the sky opens up into his head as if they are one and the same.
-Bill is the world and all the clouds in the sky and vice versa.
+Bill is the world and all the clouds in the sky and they are Bill.

 You win Bill.
 You're the best ever.
 Cinderella Bill.
 It's in the hole.